 Under their tenure, the wines were not at their best.
 Until 1956, Chateau L’Arrosee was made at the local cooperative.
 That is the reason why you never see or hear about the wine of Chateau L’Arrosee from the famous vintages of the early part of the 20th century.

-In July, 2013, the future and fate of Chateau L’Arrosee was changed forever when it was purchased by Domaine Clarence Dillon, the owners of Chateau Haut Brion in Pessac Leognan from the Caille family.
+In July 2013, the future and fate of Chateau L’Arrosee were changed forever when it was purchased by Domaine Clarence Dillon, the owners of Chateau Haut Brion in Pessac Leognan from the Caille family.